SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Implementation Details

-\subsubsection{Self-Augmented Points (SA-Points) Generation}

-\textbf{Extrapolated View Generation.} To synthesize a novel rasterized view while maintaining sufficient scene overlap, we perturb the original camera center by $\pm$0.25 units along the x and y axes and translate it backward by 0.5 units along the z-axis.
+To synthesize a novel rasterized view while maintaining sufficient scene overlap, we perturb the original camera center by $\pm$0.25 units along the x and y axes and translate it backward by 0.5 units along the z-axis.
 This backward-only perturbation ensures that the extrapolated view retains a high degree of visibility overlap with the original training view, keeping most scene content within the shared frustums.
 As a result, the extrapolated view covers a large portion of the original training image while still providing a novel perspective of the same surfaces, enabling reliable correspondence estimation for SA-Point generation.

+\subsection{Self-Augmented Points (SA-Points) Generation}

+\rev{ While our framework is modular and compatible with other 3D foundational reconstruction models, the manuscript instantiates the pipeline with MASt3R followed by triangulation.
+In this section, we first describe the default MASt3R-based SA-Points generation procedure used throughout our main experiments. }

-\textbf{Dense Correspondence Matching.} We compute dense correspondences between the ground truth image of original training view and the rendering from extrapolated view using the pretrained MASt3R model~\citep{mast3r} (MASt3R\_ViTLarge\_BaseDecoder\_512\_catmlpdpt\_metric), which is robust to moderate viewpoint perturbations.
-As discussed in the main paper, this 3D vision foundation model produces context-aware dense correspondences by capturing structured scene semantics over 16×16 local patches, even when the extrapolated view includes geometric artifacts.
-This robustness allows us to extract reliable matches despite distortions in the rasterized extrapolated images, enabling consistent 3D reconstruction from single-view observations.
-Consequently, we can leverage extrapolated viewpoints to augment sparse training views without requiring multiview supervision.
+\textbf{Dense Correspondence Matching.} We compute dense correspondences between the ground-truth image of the original training view and the rendering from the extrapolated view using the pretrained MASt3R model~\cite{mast3r} (\textit{MASt3R ViTLarge$\_$BaseDecoder$\_$512$\_$catmlpdpt$\_$metric}), which is robust to moderate viewpoint perturbations.
+As discussed in the manuscript, MASt3R produces context-aware dense correspondences by capturing structured scene semantics over 16×16 local patches.
+This property makes it robust to moderate viewpoint perturbations, even when the extrapolated rendering contains geometric artifacts.
+As a result, we can extract reliable matches despite local distortions in the synthesized view.
+This enables consistent 3D reconstruction from single-view observations augmented with extrapolated viewpoints.